Skip to content

 Thank you for your patient hearing, Oh Noodly one.
 I will do Abhishekam with Arabiatta sauce as penance for my shameless elitism over the years.

-2. Nandita permalink
+2. Nandita Avatar

 Been there, done that!
-This post made me cry..It is rare, especially on reading one of your posts where the tears are always from laughing too hard :) Great blog!
+This post made me cry..It is rare, especially on reading one of your posts where the tears are always from laughing too hard 🙂 Great blog!
 A regular reader, now delurking..

-3. santacraze permalink
+3. santacraze Avatar

 funny. you are at your best as usual.